victorelgersma/Couchbase-presentation/savannah_notes.md

 - Cross Data Center Replication (XDCR) replicates data from a bucket on the source cluster, and the data is received by a bucket on the target cluster

 - The source and target cluster can be different, unlike in intra-cluster replication
-- XDCR replicates data across multiple data centers in different geographical locations
+- XDCR replicates data across multiple data centers in different geographical locations so data is close to users

 ---